 When braking, intense vibration is felt through the brake pedal or steering wheel

-- Excessive wear or warpage on the front or rear discs (Chapters 1 and 9).
+- Excessive wear or warping of front or rear discs (Chapters 1 and 9).

-- Worn suspension or steering components or bearings (Chapter 1 and 10).
+- Worn suspension or steering components or mounts (Chapter 1 and 10).

 Brake sticking